 Avian influenza in wild birds

-Avian influenza (AI) is monitored in wild birds and in poultry.
+Avian influenza (AI) is monitored in wild birds and in poultry:

-Influenza A virus was detected in 164 of 926 wild birds examined in the surveillance programme for avian influenza in Norway in 2023.
-Active surveillance detected influenza A virus in 52 birds, of which one was characterised as highly pathogenic avian influenza (HPAI) H5Nx.
-Passive surveillance detected influenza A virus in 112 birds, of which 102 were identified as HPAI H5.
-Eighty-four of the HPAI detections in wild birds in 2023 were H5N1, eight were H5N5, and ten were H5Nx.
-Of sixteen wild mammals tested as part of passive surveillance, one red fox (Vulpes vulpes) tested positive for HPAI H5N1.
+Influenza A virus was detected in 64 of 723 wild birds examined in the surveillance programme for avian influenza in Norway in 2024.
+Passive surveillance detected influenza A virus in 20 wild birds, of which 16 were identified as highly pathogenic avian influenza (HPAI) H5.
+Three of the HPAI detections in wild birds in 2024 were H5N1, twelve were H5N5, and one were H5Nx.
+Of 29 wild mammals tested as part of passive surveillance, one lynx, one oter, and two red foxes tested positive for HPAI H5N5.
+Active surveillance detected influenza A virus in 44 wild birds, of which one was characterised as H5Nx, and none were confirmed as HPAI.

 Download report